radish-bdd/radish/docs/commandline.rst

 -----------------------

 Radish can also shuffle the Scenarios by using the ``--shuffle`` command line switch.
-This useful when you are trying to detect if any scenario have unintended side effects on other scenarios.
+This is useful when you are trying to detect if any scenario have unintended side effects on other scenarios.

 .. code:: bash